Stratified Lie systems: Theory and applications: Applications

-Let us show that (\ref{Leach}) admits a Lie algebra of Lie symmetries iven by $\mathfrak{sl}(2,\mathbb{R}).$ Note that the restriction of $X$ to every leaf of the foliation determined by the integral leaves of the distribution with $\mathcal{D}^{V^{gES}}$.
-Since $X_1\wedge X_2\wedge X_3\neq 0$ on these leaves, one obtains a so-called quasi-automorphic Lie system on each leaf (see \cite{GMLV19}).
-It was proved in that work that every such a Lie system admits a Lie algebra of Lie symmetries isomorphic to $\mathfrak{sl}(2,\mathbb{R})$.
-Gluing together these vector fields on each leaf, we obtain a Lie algebra of Lie symmetries of $X$ on $N$ isomorphic to $\mathfrak{sl}(2,\mathbb{R})$.
-This is a feature common to many other generalisations of Ermakov systems \cite{Le91}.
+Let us comment on fact that (\ref{Leach}) admits a Lie algebra of Lie symmetries isomorphic to $\mathfrak{sl}(2,\mathbb{R})$ \cite{Le91}.
+Indeed, note that the restriction of $X$ to every leaf of the foliation determined by the integral leaves of the distribution with $\mathcal{D}^{V^{gES}}$ becomes a Lie system.
+Since $X_1\wedge X_2\wedge X_3\neq 0$ on these leaves, one obtains a so-called {\it locally automorphic} Lie system on each leaf (see \cite{GMLV19}).
+It was proved in \cite{GMLV19} that such a Lie system admits a Lie algebra of Lie symmetries isomorphic to $\mathfrak{sl}(2,\mathbb{R})$.
+Gluing together these vector fields on each leaf, we obtain a Lie algebra of Lie symmetries of $X$ on $T\mathbb{R}_0^2$ isomorphic to $\mathfrak{sl}(2,\mathbb{R})$.
+This feature is common to many other generalisations of Ermakov systems \cite{Le91}.